jesperlandmer/jesperlandmer.github.io/_posts/2016-11-14-pre-compile-CSS-with-sass-or-not.markdown

 source: http://sass-lang.com/guide
 ---
 So what is the main difference between CSS and SASS?
-Well, SASS is an extension of CSS that spits out a more powerful and a more well-structured CSS.
+Well, SASS is an extension of CSS that spits out a more powerful and a more well-structured CSS. <!--more-->
 It's an addition to the standard CSS, and adds helpful features that regular CSS lacks(like variables, nested selectors, mixins, operators and more).